-If you are looking for a way to get in the Thanksgiving spirit with your little ones, homemade fall spice play dough is the way to start!
-I made the recipe recently time using the kidlist homemade play dough recipe as my base.
+If you are looking for a way to celebrate the season with your little ones, homemade fall spice play dough is the way to start!
 This stuff smells amazing.
 We had our neighbors over and their little ones LOVED playing with this so much that I let them take it all home.
 I think it is ideal for the two to six-year-old crowd.
 The consistency is great for little fingers because it is a little softer than the store bought stuff.
 Kids will totally feel like they are baking, especially if you get out the cookie cutters.
 Obviously, it is not meant to be consumed, but this didn’t seem to be a problem with our group.
-Here’s the recipe:

 - 4 cups flour

 - 4 cups water

 - Approximately 5 drops red food coloring

 - Approximately 20 drops yellow food coloring